peimelo/toh-api/README.md

 `POST /api/sessions`: returns a `token` in the body and also in the header.
 You can use this `token` in the following endpoints.

-All requests, except `POST /api/sessions`, should use an **Authorization header** to work with your own data:
+All requests, except `POST /api/sessions`, use an **Authorization** header, of size >= 10 characters, so that you can only manipulate your data, for example:

 ```js
 fetch(url, {